-Piper Bernbaum is an Assistant Professor at Carleton University, Ottawa, teaching as a part of the architecture program in both the undergraduate and graduate design programs.
-Previously, Professor Bernbaum was an adjunct professor at the University of Waterloo, teaching design studio as a part of the undergraduate program in Cambridge, Ontario and in Rome, Italy.
-Professor Bernbaum received her Bachelor of Architectural Studies (2013) and Masters of Architecture (2016) from the University of Waterloo School of Architecture.
+Piper Bernbaum is an assistant professor at Carleton University, Ottawa, teaching as a part of the architecture and design program in both the undergraduate and graduate programs.
+She also sits as a faculty member on the Diversity Working Group at Carleton, on the Coop Board, on the communications and Student Well Being Committees.
+Previously, Piper was an adjunct professor at the University of Waterloo, teaching design studio as a part of the undergraduate program in Cambridge, Ontario and in Rome, Italy.

 MArch – University of Waterloo

 BArch – University of Waterloo